ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 Parameters:
     * operator: operation to apply.
-Accepted values are 'mean', 'median', 'std_dev', 'variance', 'min' and 'max'.
+Accepted values are 'mean', 'median', 'std_dev', 'min' and 'max'.
 Default is 'mean'

 See also :func:`esmvalcore.preprocessor.daily_statistics`.